moschotto/OpenTX_GPS_Telemetry/README.md

 - Shows and logs GPS related information. logfile will be generated in /LOGS/GPSpositions.txt

-- GPS logfile can be viewed with the GPSviewer.lua" on the radio itself
+- GPS logfile can be viewed with the GPS stats XXX.lua" on the radio itself

 - in case that the telemetry stops, the last coordinates will remain on the screen